Hifumi1337/Gotta-Catch-em-All-Room/README.md

 Base64: https://www.base64decode.org/

-# Task 4 - LAST ONE!
+# Question 4 - LAST ONE!

 Let's go back to that home directory and see if we can find any login credentials for a second root user.